 Due Diligence and Risk Assessment

 To identify and monitor the risk of slavery and human trafficking in our supply chain new suppliers are reviewed internally and then by Ethical Sourcing Consultants, highlighting any recommendations.
-Our key Corporate Partners have initiated audits in the supply chain.
-These have also been completed throughout the year.
+Our key Corporate Partners have carried out audits in the supply chain throughout the year, although audit procedures may have been impacted by the pandemic.

 Effectiveness in combatting slavery and Human Trafficking